 Security awareness training can turn regular employees into the first line of defense against commonly used cyber attacks, helping them stop APTs dead in their tracks.
-For such training to be effective, it must be performed on a regular basis and by someone who has first-hand experience with the subject matter.
+For such training to be effective, it must be performed regularly and by someone with first-hand experience with the subject matter.

 Detection: Network Activity Monitoring

-From early stages, APTs may generate unusual network activity, abnormal login attempts, and other anomalies, which can be easily missed unless you’re actively looking.
+From early stages, APTs may generate unusual network activity, abnormal login attempts, and other anomalies that can be easily missed unless you’re actively looking.
 The good news is that highly effective network activity monitoring solutions are readily available and possible to implement without much effort.

-When combined with tools such as antivirus software, endpoint protection, and Next-Generation Firewall, they represent an integral part a multilayered defense approach against APTs.
-If you’re not sure which tools can benefit your organization, we recommend you get in touch with a managed IT services provider to receive expert guidance.
+When combined with tools such as antivirus software, endpoint protection, and Next-Generation Firewalls, they represent an integral part a multilayered defense approach against APTs.
+If you’re unsure which tools can benefit your organization, we recommend you contact a managed IT services provider to receive expert guidance.